wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    ![k8s-openshift-projects-461x277-64498](https://user-images.githubusercontent.com/300046/42337120-f421563c-8042-11e8-9d2b-d19615b4da0c.jpg)

-   OpenShift adds security annotations to namespaces and calls them <strong>projects</strong>.
-OpenShift project wraps a namespace, with access to the namespace being controlled via the project.
+   <strong>Projects</strong> in OpenShift provide "walls" between namespaces, ensuring that users or applications can only see and access what they are allowed to.
+OpenShift projects wrap a namespace by adding security annotations which control access to that namespace.
 Access is controlled through an authentication and authorization model based on users and groups.
-Projects in OpenShift therefore provide the walls between namespaces, ensuring that users, or applications, can only see and access what they are allowed to.

-### Flannel
+### Plug-in Network

    PROTIP: Kubernetes uses third-party services to handle load balancing and port forwarding through
    <strong>ingress objects</strong> managed by an ingress controller.

    CNI (Container Network Interface)

+   Flannel.
-   Other CNI vendors include Calico, Cilium, Contiv.
+   Other CNI vendors include Calico, Cilium, Contiv, Weavenet.

 ### HA Proxy cluster